jorandr/technical-test-onestic/README.md

    - Initial manual testing with Nginx before configuring with Terraform.

 #### 3. Container Configuration
-   - A tutorial on [YouTube](https://www.youtube.com/watch?v=_klWWkzfyes&ab_channel=HAH-Tech) was followed to isolate the configuration in a separate file (Dockerfile and nginx.con, but ultimately, due to issues and simplicity, the content was copied to the necessary file using the "echo" command.
+   - A tutorial on [YouTube](https://www.youtube.com/watch?v=_klWWkzfyes&ab_channel=HAH-Tech) was followed to isolate the configuration in a separate file (`Dockerfile` and `nginx.conf`, but ultimately, due to issues and simplicity, the content was copied to the necessary file using the "echo" command.

 #### 4. Nginx Logging Enablement
    - Nginx logs were enabled to diagnose redirection issues.